-Generally speaking the Building Regulations cover buildings major alterations and extension however, some changes of use such as barn conversions are also regulated.
+Generally speaking the Building Regulations cover buildings major alterations and extensions by architects in London however, some changes of use such as barn conversions are also regulated.

 In addition to this, when carrying out alterations to a building you need to make sure that the adjacent fabric is not compromised or that the building performance is worsened by said alterations.

 For example, replaced windows or doors should comply with fire and energy efficiency regulations.

 Building Regulations are not necessary for the erection of a detached single storey building if it’s less than 30 sqm or for the erection of any building less than 15 sqm as long as there is no sleeping accommodation or conservatory extension with and internal floor area less than 30sqm.